England:- Church Records

 The L.D.S.
 (Church of Jesus Christ of Latter-Day Saints) have now provided online search facilities for the I.G.I.
 (International Genealogical Index).
 As well as the general search facility, there is also a Custom Search page allowing more refined searches.
 Hugh Wallis has provided a search facility which greatly simplifies searching by batch number.
 See also Finding L.D.S.
 Batch Numbers.

 The FreeREG Project provides free Internet searches of baptism, marriage, and burial records, which have been transcribed from English and Welsh parish and non-conformist church registers.

-The largest single collection of Parish Register copies and transcripts is at the Society of Genealogists, and these are listed on Parish register copies in the library of the Society of Genealogists.
+The largest single collection of Parish Register copies and transcripts is at the Society of Genealogists, and these searched for in the (online) catalogue of the library of the Society of Genealogists.

 The contents of missing Parish Registers can often be obtained by finding the copies that since 1598 have had to be made annually and sent to the bishop, i.e the Bishop's Transcripts.
 The standard source for locating such copies is: J.S.W.
 Gibson, Bishops' Transcripts and Marriage Licences, Bonds and Allegations.
 (FFHS Publications).

-Tithe payments, used to support the clergy, are fully explained in PRO Domestic Information Leaflet 41 - Tithe Records.
+Tithe payments, used to support the clergy, are fully explained on this National Archives page - Tithe Records.